VivekPa/IDP/README.md

             ├── paths
             |   └── horizontal_traverse.txt     <- text file containing the pre-determined path
             └── utils
-                └── __init__.py                 <- Makes utils a Python module
+                ├── __init__.py                 <- Makes utils a Python module
-                └── astarplanner.py             <- AStarPlanner class referenced from PythonRobotics
+                ├── astarplanner.py             <- AStarPlanner class referenced from PythonRobotics
-                └── motion_api.py               <- Functions which govern the robots’ motion
+                ├── motion_api.py               <- Functions which govern the robots’ motion
-                └── obstacle_detection.py       <- Functions which govern the detection and location of obstacles └── path_planning.py            <- Functions which govern the planning of routes around the map and generate sets of coordinates to do so without collision
+                ├── obstacle_detection.py       <- Functions which govern the detection and location of obstacles ├── path_planning.py            <- Functions which govern the planning of routes around the map and generate sets of
+                |                                   coordinates to do so without collision.
+Uses astarplanner
-                └── sensors_api.py              <- Functions which govern the retrieval and processing of data from the sensor nodes
+                ├── sensors_api.py              <- Functions which govern the retrieval and processing of data from the sensor nodes
                 └── variables.py                <- Declaration of the variables used throughout the program.